-Many schools are closing across the country.
-Some of these schools are switching to more of a homeschooling format to keep the learning going through this unplanned time off from school.
-So now, parents who have previously sent their kids to school are finding themselves needing to act as their children’s teachers.
-Here are some tips from someone who is right there in the trenches with you.
+Whether because of a snow day or some other unforeseen crisis, sometimes, your child’s school needs to switch to more of a homeschooling format to keep the learning going through this unplanned time off.
+So now, parents like you who have previously sent their kids to school are finding themselves needing to act as their children’s teachers.
+Here are some tips from someone who has been right there in the trenches with you.
 These are some things that I have found work:

 - Don’t expect your child to work seven to eight hours a day.
 She doesn’t even study that much in school normally as her day is broken up by recess, lunch, maintenance, and other extracurriculars.
 Elementary school students average one or two hours, middle school two to three, high school three to four.
 You may have noticed this already in how fast your child goes through the materials your teacher assigns — I know I did.